Cottage Cheese with Fruit – Great Snack for Athletes

 Cottage Cheese with Fruit Smoothies or Protein Shakes

-If you are looking for additional sports nutrition snack ideas to fuel performance, check-out my recent blog: Planning the Best Halftime Snacks for Athletes.
+If you are looking for additional sports nutrition snack ideas to fuel performance, check out my blog: Planning the Best Halftime Snacks for Athletes.

 About the Author